pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

 We can see that for ping requests the request is directly handled from the behaviour itself.

-Where as for the other requests the request needs stuff fromt the beacon chain, so it's sent further high up the stack,
+Whereas for the other requests, the request needs stuff from the beacon chain, so it's sent further up the stack.

-Now guess it's time for us to go even higher level where we'd see how this works.
+Now guess it's time for us to go to an even higher level where we'd see how this works.

+---

 ## Service

 (eth2_lib2p/src/service.rs)

-> I might be a bit vague right here on this part since there is not much going on other than the default libp2p stuffs.
+> I might be a bit vague right here on this part since there is not much going on other than the default libp2p stuff.

 ![diagram2](/images/7.png)